Relintai/pandemonium_engine_docs/tutorials/3d/portals/first_steps_with_rooms_and_portals.md

 ![](img/roomlist_node.png)

+Note:
-.. note:: The roomlist is **not** a special node type – it can just be a regular Spatial.
+ The roomlist is **not** a special node type – it can just be a regular Spatial.

 You will need to assign the roomlist node in the RoomManager so that it knows where to find the rooms.